emacsmirror/zpresent/README.md

 # zpresent.el #

-zpresent.el is a package to present from within Emacs.
-The presentations are based on org files.
+zpresent.el is a presentation package.
+It has three goals:

+1. The presentation source is org files.
+2. The presentation occurs within Emacs.
+3. The presentation looks -- at least somewhat -- like a presentation.

 It has a [bug tracker](https://todo.sr.ht/~zck/zpresent).